 Jn 10:28-29, 28 “And I give them eternal life, and they shall never perish; neither shall anyone snatch them out of My hand.
 29 “My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of My Father’s hand.”

 Jn 17:11, “Now I am no longer in the world, but these are in the world, and I come to You.
 Holy Father, keep through Your name those whom You have given Me, that they may be one as We are.”

 However, Christians can lose the experience of abundant living.
 They can blunt the modus vivendi of their spirituality.

-Christians also have the possibility of committing a sin to the point of corporal death.
+Christians also have the possibility of sinning to the point of corporal death.
 God sometimes signs the death warrant of Christians in intransigent sin.
-There are a number of occasions of the “sin unto death” in the Word of God.
+There are several occasions of the “sin unto death” in the Word of God.
 Ananias and Sapphira are cases in point (Acts 5:1-11).
 God sentenced them to death for misrepresentation of the facts.
 Paul assigned a Christian living in incest to death should he not repent (1 Co 5:1-5).

 Moses committed the sin unto death by striking the rock (Nu 20:8, 12).
 Achan committed the sin unto death by hiding condemned garments in the book of Joshua.
 He and his family were put to death for this.

 We should not confuse the “sin unto death” with the unpardonable sin.
 Only unbelievers can commit the unpardonable sin, and only unbelievers of Jesus’ day at that.
 These are two different situations altogether.
 The unpardonable sin was the sin of attributing the work of Christ to the work of Satan.